qhdxwyx/A-Lightweight-Unified-Autoregressive-MLLM/README.md

 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | ![De-Tokenizer reconstruction-4](./README/De-Tokenizer%20reconstruction-4.png) | ![De-Tokenizer reconstruction-2](./README/De-Tokenizer%20reconstruction-2.png) |

-Due to the small training set, limited model parameters, and constrained training resources, there remains significant room for improvement.

 ## Citation

 Please cite these works if this repository is useful for your work: